ArthurGareginyan/all-meta-tags/readme.txt

 Also you can use this plugin to add required meta tags such as Author, Designer, Contact, Copyright and Keywords in everywhere on your website (It adds the required meta tags to the header of all pages on your website) or the meta Description and Keywords only for Static Home Page or the meta Description and Keywords only for Blog Page.

-If you want more options then tell me and I will be happy to add it.
+If you want more options then tell us and we will be happy to add it.

 **Features**